-Let us explain the intuitions behind these definitions.
+Let us explain the intuitions behind the definitions of low and high.
 First, concentrate on low.
 It counts the number of 1+ leaves of our derivation trees.
 Our type system ensures that each such 1+ will be used (and thus it will add 1 to the value of the term).
 It also counts duplication factors of (@) nodes of derivation trees.
-When
+When a duplication factor in some node is 1 (and similarly for any positive number), some "productive" subtree of the (@) node will be used twice.
+And such a subtree increases the value of the term at least by one-it either contains some 1+, or some other duplication, which will be now performed twice instead of once.

 In the formula for high, which is going to be an upper bound for the value, we have to overapproximate.
-For that it's not enough to look on the sum of duplication factors, it is important on which order they appear.
-Consider the highest k for which order-k duplication factor is positive in some (@) node, and consider an innermost node such that it is positive; say, it is equal to 1.
+For that reason, it is not enough to look on the sum of duplication factors; the orders on which they appear start to play a role.
+Consider the highest k for which the order-k duplication factor is positive in some (@) node, and consider an innermost node such that it is positive; say, it is equal to 1.
 Inside, we only have duplication factors of smaller order, and some 1+ nodes.
 When the application described by the (@) node is performed, they will be replicated twice.
 Similarly, the next (@) node also can multiply their number by two, and so on.
-Next, analogous analysis for order-(k-1) duplication factors (whose number is already increased by order-k duplication factors) shows that each of them can multiply by two the number of duplication factors of order smaller than k-1(and of 1+ nodes), and so on.
+Next, analogous analysis for order-(k-1) duplication factors (whose number is already increased by order-k duplication factors) shows that each of them can multiply by two the number of duplication factors of order smaller than k-1 (and of 1+ nodes), and so on.
 This justifies on the intuitive level the exponential character of the formula2 for high, but in fact this analysis cannot be formalized (in some sense it is incorrect).
 The problem is that the innermost node with positive duplication factor for the highest order does not necessarily denote a closed term.
 So a positive duplication factor not only implies that the subterms will be replicated, but also the free variables will be used more times (and we do not know how "big" terms will be substituted there).
 Thus it is important in our correctness proof that we reduce only such redexes $(\lambda x.M)N$ in which N is closed; this is always the case for the head redex, which is reduced by the Krivine machine.

 However in the formula we do not make just one tower of exponentials at the end, but we compute some exponentials already for some inner closures.
-This is essential for the proof of correctness, since otherwise Lemma 5.3 would be false (although this modification makes the high value even smaller).
+This is essential for the proof of correctness, since otherwise Lemma 9 would be false (although this modification makes the high value even smaller).
 The idea behind that is as follows.
 When we have a closed term M, its subterm of order $a \geq ord(M)$ cannot be duplicated by anything outside M; only the whole M can be duplicated (or subterms of M which are of order smaller order than M).
-Oppositely, a subterm of order a < ord(M) can be duplicated by things from outside of M, because we can pass this subterm as an argument to an argument of M. Thus basically inc_a is cumulated recursively along closures; however for a closure of order k we can forget about its duplication factors in inc_a for a > k-they will only be applied to inc_k contained inside this closure, so we can predict their result in $high_k$.
+Oppositely, a subterm of order a < ord(M) can be duplicated by things from outside of M, because we can pass this subterm as an argument to an argument of M. Thus basically inc_a is cumulated recursively along closures; however for a closure of some order k we can forget about its duplication factors in inc_a for a > k-they will only be applied to inc_k contained inside this closure, so we can predict their result in $high_k$.